Documentation Index

 Failed

 When: Setup encountered an error and couldn’t complete.
+What you see:- Error message explaining what went wrong

 - Exit code (if applicable)